 However, as gambling is in the culture of the Chinese, locals have found means and ways to be able to gamble without having to violate the law.
 This especially holds true for the game of poker.

-Live poker: Foreigners are chinese are allowed to enter in legal poker clubs which are few in China.
+Foreigners and chinese are allowed to enter in legal poker clubs which are few in China.

 Because of the government’s strict rules on gambling, numerous unauthorized games do happen but farther away from the metropolis and far from the eagle eyes of the police.
 It is said that the more luscious games have moved to Changsa in the Hunan province.
 The games there are said to be so profitable that it has been named “Little Macau.”
 But the risks of getting caught in an illegal game are high in China with the penalty of grave fines and imprisonment.